-Leflunomide is often the first drug given for psoriatic arthritis.
-Sulfasalazine or methotrexate may be considered as alternatives.
-You can click on the above links for more information on these medications, including the side effects.
+Leflunomide is often the first drug given for psoriatic arthritis, although sulfasalazine or methotrexate may be considered as alternatives.

-It can take several weeks or months to notice a DMARD working.
-Therefore, it is important to keep taking the medication, even if it doesn't seem to be working at first.
+It can take several weeks or months to notice a DMARD working, so it's important to keep taking the medication, even if it doesn't seem to be working at first.

 Biological treatments are a newer form of treatment for psoriatic arthritis.
 You may be offered one of these treatments if:

-- your psoriatic arthritis has not responded to at least two different types of DMARD
+- your psoriatic arthritis hasn't responded to at least two different types of DMARD

-- you are not able to be treated with at least two different types of DMARD
+- you're not able to be treated with at least two different types of DMARD

 Biological drugs work by stopping particular chemicals in the blood from activating your immune system to attack the lining of your joints.